Search element - Quick search bar

 During the day

-- Wear breast pads in your bra.
-There are a variety on the market – some washable, some single-use.
+• Wear breast pads in your bra.
+Some are washable, some are single-use.

-- Shaped breast pads are less likely to press and flatten your nipples.
+• Shaped breast pads are less likely to press and flatten your nipples than flat ones.

-- Change breast pads when they are wet to stop your nipples becoming sore or damaged.
+• Change your breast pads when they are wet to stop your nipples becoming sore or damaged.

 During feeds

-- Some mums catch the leaking milk to use later.
-A silicone milk catcher can suction some of this off or you can just catch the milk in a clean container.
+• Some mums collect the leaking milk to use later.
+You could use a silicone or a clean container.
 See below for warnings about using milk catchers.

 At night